-The Board would support legislation that will advance its 2015 oral health recommendations, including maintaining and building upon effective programs like Access to Baby and Child Dentistry and University of Washington's Regional Initiatives in Dental Education (RIDE).
-The Board would also support development of a state oral health director at the Department of Health.
+The Board supports legislation that will advance its 2015 oral health recommendations, including maintaining and building upon effective programs like Access to Baby and Child Dentistry and University of Washington's Regional Initiatives in Dental Education (RIDE).
+The Board would also support development of a state oral health officer at the Department of Health.